moshix/galaxianROM/README.md

 executes when you play it.
 Every routine of the 1979 program has been reimplemented in JavaScript.

+The ga,e  keeps the original memory map (ram, charRam, objRam as Uint8Arrays at the 1979 addresses).
+No Alien class, no Player object.

+That's precisely what makes the comparison a byte diff rather than a hand-written state mapping — and a hand-written mapping is exactly where bugs would hide.

+This galaxian uses a cycle-accurate Z80 + Galaxian board running the original 1979 machine code, and the JS port, steps them together frame by frame with identical inputs, and diffs $4000–$43BF — every game variable.
+1200 frames of scripted play, plus a ~1950-frame attract sequence compared on RAM, char RAM and OBJRAM.

+ An emulator needs the ROM you can't legally distribute.
+We use the annotated assembly by Steve Tunstall.

 What makes that claim checkable is the thing this repository is really about:

 > A Z80 emulator runs the **original 1979 machine code** next to the JavaScript port,